Gale Woods Farm

 Visiting the Farm Animals

 Explore three miles of hiking trails to observe the farm animals on pasture.
 The park is free and open to the public 5 AM–10 PM daily.
-You may see chickens, cattle, sheep, guard dogs, cats and pigs as well as turkeys and a llama in the summer and early fall.
+You may see chickens, cattle, sheep, guard dogs, cats and pigs as well as a llama in the summer and early fall.
 The barn is only open during scheduled events.

 To meet the animals and learn more about the farm, attend a public program or event or schedule a group program.
 Picnic tables are available throughout the grounds, and a restroom and water fountain is accessible in the visitor center during park hours.
 Please note that the trails are not paved.